How Can I Communicate to Engage Students and Encourage Learning?

-Learning these communication behaviors that maximize motivation and improve learning is at the heart of How Can I Communicate to Engage Students and Encourage Learning? the 20-Minute Mentor video from Magna Publications—available for purchase now.
+Learning these communication behaviors that maximize motivation and improve learning is at the heart of How Can I Communicate to Engage Students and Encourage Learning? the 20-Minute Mentor video from Magna Publications.

 For example, find out about strategies for implementing immediacy behaviors in your in-class and out-of-class interactions with students.
 Get practical suggestions on how to motivate students to come to class or your office, and to engage with the content outside class.

 You learn how to self-assess your communication skills in the instructional context to see what works best for you and your students—and pick up new techniques to broaden your abilities.